rbms-bsc/DCRMR/_pages/Ppdm/Date-of-manufacture.md

 # 4.225.4-4.225.91 Alternative rules

-If a decision has been made to create a seperate bibliographic description for an individual impression, state, binding variant, or copy within a single edition or issue (see x.x), follow the alternative rules below.
+If a decision has been made to create a seperate bibliographic description for an individual impression, state, binding variant, or copy within a single edition or issue (see [Precataloging decisions](/DCRMR/introduction/#x-precataloging-decisions)), follow the alternative rules below.

 ## 4.225.4 Alternative rules for Date of manufacture